fnesveda/MapSwitcher/README.md

 The code in this project is licensed under the MIT license.
 Everybody is welcome to use, change and modify the project as they see fit.

-The Google Maps, Mapy&#46;cz and Geoportal&#46;gov&#46;cz logos are registered trademarks of their respective owners, and are used within this project only for identification purposes.
+The Google Maps and Mapy&#46;cz logos are registered trademarks of their respective owners, and are used within this project only for identification purposes.